onur-zengin/python-cisco-iosxr/README.md

 __TO BE COMPLETED BEFORE THE FIRST RELEASE__

-- Test discovery of a new interface during runtime (pni & cdn)
-- Test removal of an interface during runtime (pni & cdn)
-- Test removal of a node during runtime
 - Test int util. of an 100G interface
 - Check mem util. after continuous run
 - SNMP failure after ssh succeeds